stefanbritting/kmu-chatbot-corona-helpdesk/README.md

-This repository hold a node.js application providing a simple frontend & Interface for an IBM Watson Assistent.
+This repository holds a node.js application providing a simple frontend & Interface for an IBM Watson Assistent.
 The Assistant should be configured by yourself inside the IBM Cloud Portal.

 ## Configure the Chatbot: IBM Watson Assistant